 Does this mean you can’t have fun?

 So does all this mean you can’t occasionally go to the zoo or play a game in the park?
 No, of course not.
 Some entertainment makes the world a nicer place.
-Does it mean you should ignore your children, stay glued to your i pad and just do what’s important to you?
+Does it mean you should ignore your children, stay glued to your iPad, and just do what’s important to you?
 No, that would be selfish.
-What it means is that for most of the time with your children, you should strive to make children part of your activity but not the focus of it.
-That means when you do dishes, they help to.
+What it means is that for most of the time you spend with your children, you should strive to make them part of your activity but not the focus of it.
+That means when you do dishes, they help, too.
 When you do laundry, let them sort the socks and so forth.
 When you go to the grocery store, get them to pick out the apples and bananas and help you carry the bags to the car.
 All these activities give children a grounding in time and space.

-Let’s look at history
+To avoid the #1 biggest parenting mistake: Let’s look at history

+The #1 biggest parenting mistake.
 More doesn’t make them happier

 Ok, you can throw the rotten eggs now.

 Are you a perfect parent?
 Annie the Nanny has a laugh with the idea of the perfect parent.

 Here’s an article on why being a victim makes nobody happy and why teaching kids to transcend issues leads to much greater happiness in adulthood.